 When you come from a city, you know where traditional food tastes best.

 At Cooking the World, we believe there is a better way to do food tours.
-Our excursions are not only about trying the food
+Our excursions are not only about trying the food – they are also about food history and people who make it.
+There are about feeling the atmosphere fo Frankfurt apple wine taverns and showing you our long dining traditions.

 Everything started with the love for food

 In 2013 Marta and Matthias met at ballroom dancing classes and discovered that they both have a bigger hobby than dancing – food.
-One year later they created a cooking blog where they have been publishing their favourite traditional recipes from around the world.
-Cooking and travelling has been a passion for both of them for decades.
+One year later they created a cooking blog where they have been publishing their favorite traditional recipes from around the world.
+Cooking and traveling have been a passion for both of them for decades.
 Marta has learned cooking from her grandma and mom.
 She wanted the traditional food that they cooked while she was growing up to have a part in her new home.
 Food was an essential part of her family’s life, and the traditional dishes bring a lot of memories.

 Matthias has also been enjoying his time in the kitchen with his grandma since childhood.
 In high school, he had chosen cooking as a subject, where he learnt the basics.
 By the age of 16, he was already preparing festive meals for his family on holidays, and this tradition has been continued!
 It is undoubtedly that eating is Marta and Matthias’ biggest hobby, which became a profession in 2018.